ashrithssreddy/BooksAI/docs/tokenizer.md

 - Handling special characters, emojis, or non-English languages.
 - How tokenization varies across languages (like languages without spaces between words).
 - The trade-off between token length and model memory.

+# Glossary

+This glossary covers key terms related to tokenization and helps clarify their roles in working with language models.

+- **Vocabulary**: The complete list of tokens that the model can recognize.
+Each token in the vocabulary is a piece of a word, a whole word, or sometimes a punctuation mark that the tokenizer uses to break down text.

+- **Token ID**: A unique number assigned to each token in the vocabulary.
+When the tokenizer converts text to tokens, it translates each token into its corresponding Token ID so the model can process it.

+- **Special Tokens**: Specific tokens with defined purposes, used to help the model understand different parts of input or output.
+Examples include:
+    - `[PAD]`: Used for padding, which helps align sequences of different lengths.
+    - `[CLS]`: Often used in classification tasks to indicate the start of a sequence.
+    - `[SEP]`: Used to separate sequences, especially useful when the model is working with multiple pieces of text (like question-answer pairs).

+Understanding these terms helps you navigate tokenization and better understand how models work with text.